greg-dubrow/PDSwR2-master/README.md

 # Original README from book is below.

-Copy of files from Zumel/Mount "Practical Data Science with R" to use with my code-through files
+Copy of files from Zumel/Mount "Practical Data Science with R" to use with my code-through files.
+Code-through scripts will be put up in their own fodler as I work my way through the book.

 # Example code and data for "Practical Data Science with R" 2nd Edition by Nina Zumel and John Mount.